NicoloCavalli95horses/KMS-web-testing/content/01 Notes/BFT (business flow tampering).md

 Business flow tampering, or client-side tampering, or exploiting logical flaws, is a significant security issue in web security.
 Although client-side code is most often minified and obscured, it is still public and can be exploited.

-### Exploitation techniques
+### Tampering techniques

+- changing the style classes
+- changing the references objects (images, audio, video, etc)
+- changing the source code of the page itself
 - changing the interface state (or components state, in component-based GUIs)
 - skip/repeat function execution
 - force a conditional branch
-- mix together values obtained by running several parallel session s of the same web application
+- mix together values obtained by running several parallel sessions of the same web application
+- intercept a page send by the server and modify it before the client receives it

 ### Tampering consequences